DavideCandoli/PULSEE/README.md

 #### Pure NQR experiment

-Another important category of experiments is the case of *pure NQR*, where the only term of the unperturbed Hamiltonian is the quadrupolar interaction.
-Such an experiment can be simulated changing the parameters in the previous two examples as
+Another important type of experiments is that of *pure NQR*, where the only term of the unperturbed Hamiltonian is the quadrupolar interaction.
+The pure NQR of spin 3/2 nuclei can be simulated changing the parameters in the previous two examples as
 ```
 spin_par = {'quantum number' : 3/2,
             'gamma/2pi' : 1.}

-zeem_par = {'field magnitude' : 0.,
-            'theta_z' : 0.,
-            'phi_z' : 0.}

 quad_par = {'coupling constant' : 2.,
             'asymmetry parameter' : 0.,
             'alpha_q' : 0.,
             'beta_q' : 0.,
             'gamma_q' : 0.}

+spin, h_unperturbed, dm_0 = nuclear_system_setup(spin_par=spin_par, quad_par=quad_par, zeem_par=None, initial_state='canonical', temperature=1e-4)
 ```
-where we have set the spin quantum number to 3/2 and the coupling constant of the quadrupole interaction to 2 MHz.
+where we have set the coupling constant of the quadrupole interaction to 2 MHz.

-In such a configuration, the pulse set up before turns out to be in resonance with the new system as well, so can be left unaltered.
+In such a configuration, the pulse set up in the previous example turns to be in resonance with the new system as well, so that it can be left unaltered.

 The initial state is
 ![Pure_NQR - Initial_State](Figures_README/Pure_NQR_Initial_State.png)